sendgrid/sendgrid-go/README.md

 Version 3.X.X of this library provides full support for all SendGrid [Web API v3](https://sendgrid.com/docs/API_Reference/Web_API_v3/index.html) endpoints, including the new [v3 /mail/send](https://sendgrid.com/blog/introducing-v3mailsend-sendgrids-new-mail-endpoint).

 This library represents the beginning of a new path for SendGrid.
 We want this library to be community driven and SendGrid led.
 We need your help to realize this goal.
-To help make sure we are building the right things in the right order, we ask that you create [issues](https://github.com/sendgrid/sendgrid-go/issues) and [pull requests](https://github.com/sendgrid/sendgrid-go/blob/master/CONTRIBUTING.md) or simply upvote or comment on existing issues or pull requests.
+To help make sure we are building the right things in the right order, we ask that you create [issues](https://github.com/sendgrid/sendgrid-go/issues) and [pull requests](https://github.com/sendgrid/sendgrid-go/blob/master/CONTRIBUTING.md) or upvote/comment on existing issues and pull requests.

 Please browse the rest of this README for further detail.